greenelab/deep-review/sections/02_intro.md

 information.
 Since then, interest in neural networks as computational models has waxed and waned several times.
 This history is interesting in its own right [@doi:10.1103/RevModPhys.34.135].
-In recent years, attention has shifted back to neural networks as the predictive power of deep learning techniques has surged ahead of other machine learning techniques.
+In recent years, attention has shifted back to neural networks as processing power has allowed deep learning techniques to surge ahead of other machine learning techniques.
 Our focus is primarily on the downstream applications enabled by these advances.

 Several important advances make the current surge of work done in this area